finos/FDC3/docs/api/spec.md

 - OpenFin
 - Refinitiv Eikon

-An FDC3-compliant Desktop Agent exposes an FDC3 standard API to applications they have launched.
+An FDC3-compliant Desktop Agent exposes an FDC3 Standard API to applications they have launched.
 When an App is launched by a Desktop Agent and is given access to the Agent's API to interoperate, it is running in that Desktop Agent's *context*.

 ### Application